antoine3000/dok-antoine/content/fabac-finalproject/2020-04-02-sketches-ideas/_index.md

 ---
-title: Sketches, ideas and principles
+title: Sketches and first ideas
 ---

 This page is where I collect some of my thoughts on my final project idea.